 - Hot-water bottle – Kind of a luxury this, but they are pretty light to pack and depending on the time of year you go it really can get cold – particularly in South Africa.
 You almost always have a kettle in tents/lodges so it is easy to fill….and you can even take them on the early morning safaris.

 - Water bottle/flask.
-I have recently invested in one of the ‘chilly bottles’ but there are numerous companies that produce high quality flasks that guarantee keeping your water cold, or hot for 12/24 hours.
-I have used mine for water, juice and coffee – depending on my mood on any given day J These are ideal for safari because any drink in plastic bottles will soon heat up on game drives.
+I have recently invested in a couple of the ‘chilly bottles’ but there are numerous companies that produce high quality flasks that guarantee keeping your water cold, or hot for 12/24 hours.
+I have used mine for water, juice and coffee – depending on my mood on any given day.
+These are ideal for safari because any drink in plastic bottles will soon heat up on game drives.
 Also – it is far better for the environment to top up your flask with filtered water from your lodge.
-Win/Win ☺️
+Win/Win.

 - Mosquito Repellant – Lots of it!
 I always use a minimum of 50% deet, but this is purely because they LOVE me!
 Be warned though – this stuff can be strong.
-I used 100% deet a couple of times and it dissolved my flip-flops 😳
+I used 100% deet a couple of times and it literally dissolved my flip-flops, so I do worry what it does to me skin!

 - Toiletries – If you are staying in mid-range/luxury accommodation it is likely that basic toiletries will be provided.
 However, I still take as a minimum miniature toothpaste, conditioner (I have crazy hair), shower gel and facial cleanser.
-It really does get dirty on safari and your face will thank-you!
+It gets really dirty on safari and your face will thank-you!

 - Diarrhoea tablets – African stomach is a real possibility, as your body adapts to different temperatures and different conditions.